-Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care In-Network Plan covers up to 100 days (For a definition of "skilled nursing facility care," see Chapter 12 each benefit period. of this booklet.
+Skilled nursing facility (SNF) care

+(For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
 Skilled nursing facilities are sometimes called "SNFs.")
-Medicare-qualified three-day prior hospital stay is required.
-Covered services include but are not limited to: For Medicare-covered SNF Semiprivate room (or a private room if medically necessary). stays: • Meals, including special diets. • Skilled nursing services.
-Days 1-20: \$0 copay per day. • Physical therapy, occupational therapy, and speech therapy.
-Days 21-100: \$167.50 copay • Drugs administered to you as part of your plan of care (This per day. includes substances that are naturally present in the body, such You pay for the first three pints as blood clotting factors.) of blood then 20% of the • Blood - including storage and administration.
-Coverage of Medicare-approved amount for whole blood and packed red cells begins only with the fourth additional pints of blood. pint of blood that you need - you must either pay the costs for You must use network the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components providers. of blood are covered beginning with the first pint used.
-Out-of-Network • Medical and surgical supplies ordinarily provided by SNFs.
-Days 1-20: 35% coinsurance. • Laboratory tests ordinarily provided by SNFs.
-Days 21-100: 35% • X-rays and other radiology services ordinarily provided by coinsurance.
-SNFs. • Use of appliances such as wheelchairs ordinarily provided by
+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services